Initial D: Manga

 Written and illustrated by Shuichi Shigeno, Initial D was serialized for eighteen years by Kodansha in the seinen manga magazine Weekly Young Magazine, starting on the July 17, 1995 issue, (Note: It started in the magazine's 30th issue of 1995, with cover date July 17.) and concluded on July 29, 2013.
 Kodansha collected its 719 individual chapters in forty-eight tankōbon volumes, released from November 6, 1995, to November 6, 2013.

 In North America, the manga was licensed for English release by Tokyopop (along with the anime series) in 2001.
 The company changed the names of the characters in the anime edition, and subsequently changed them in the manga to match.
 These name changes matched the name changes that Sega implemented into the Western releases of the Initial D Arcade Stage video games.
-Tokyopop also censored the brief scenes of nudity from the original manga.
+Tokyopop also censored the brief sex scenes from the original manga.
 In addition, "street slang" was interlaced in translations.
-The company released thirty-three volumes from May 21, 2002, to January 13, 2009, before they announced in August 2009 that their manga licensing contracts with Kodansha had expired.
+The company released 33 volumes from May 21, 2002, to January 13, 2009, before it announced in August 2009 that its manga licensing contracts with Kodansha had expired.
 In April 2019, ComiXology and Kodansha USA announced that they had released volumes 1 to 38 digitally, while volumes 39 to 48 were released in July of the same year.
-In August 2023, Kodansha USA announced that they would be re-releasing the manga in an omnibus format with new translation and lettering beginning in 2024.
-The first volume was released on March 19, 2024; it has three cover variants: a new cover made by Kodansha USA, a Crunchyroll and direct market exclusive variant, and a Kinokuniya Books variant.
-As of December 3, 2024, four volumes have been released.
+In August 2023, Kodansha USA announced that it would be re-releasing the manga in an omnibus format with new translation and lettering beginning in 2024.
+The first volume was released on March 19, 2024; it had three cover variants: a new cover made by Kodansha USA, a Crunchyroll and direct market exclusive variant, and a Kinokuniya Books variant.
+As of September 1, 2026, eleven volumes have been released.

 Anime

-Avex has released the anime in several parts called Stages.
-A recurrent feature of the anime is its extensive usage of Eurobeat as background music in race scenes, especially by Italian singers.